 If you want that home from home feeling during your travels, staying in a hotel is likely your best bet.
 Nowadays, chains can be found all over the world so by booking a Hilton room, for example, you’ll know what to expect no matter where you are.

-Easily the biggest pro of hotels is the virtually endless choice available.
+The biggest pro of hotels is the virtually endless choice available.
 Whatever your budget or location preferences, there will almost certainly be a room for you.

 Plus, with (often free) optional extras and upgrades like room service, maid service, food and drink packages and luggage hold for flights with awkward timings, you can pretty much build and customise your ideal holiday.

-Finally, an often overlooked benefit of staying in a hotel is having use of the front desk.
+An often overlooked benefit of staying in a hotel is having use of the front desk.
 Need directions?
 Stuck for what to do?
 Want restaurant recommendations from someone who really knows the area?
 Just ask the reception staff to help you.

-After all, even the best and biggest itineraries can fail, so don’t underestimate the power of advice from a local.
+Even the best and biggest itineraries can fail, so don’t underestimate the power of advice from a local.

 Cons of Staying in a Hotel